Fastlane (2018): Preliminary matches

 The actual pay-per-view opened with Shinsuke Nakamura facing Rusev.
 In the end, Nakamura performed the "Kinshasa" on Rusev to win the match.

 Next, Bobby Roode defended the United States Championship against Randy Orton.
 After catching Roode, who dove off the top rope, with an "RKO", Orton won his first United States Championship, and became the eighteenth Grand Slam Champion in the process.
 After the match, Jinder Mahal came out to taunt Orton.
 Roode then performed a "Glorious DDT" on both Mahal and Orton.

 After that, Becky Lynch and Naomi faced Natalya and Carmella.
 After Natalya distracted Lynch with Carmella's Money in the Bank briefcase, Carmella performed a superkick on Lynch for the win.

 In the fourth match, The Usos (Jey and Jimmy Uso) defended the SmackDown Tag Team Championship against The New Day (represented by Kofi Kingston and Xavier Woods).
 In the end, after an evenly contested match and with all four men outside the ring, the match ended in a no contest after The Bludgeon Brothers (Harper and Rowan) came out and severely attacked both teams, with Woods being taken to a local medical center.

-Inaugural women's Royal Rumble winner Asuka made an appearance at the event and challenged Charlotte Flair for the SmackDown Women's Championship at WrestleMania 34.
+Inaugural women's Royal Rumble winner Asuka from Raw made an appearance at the event and challenged Charlotte Flair for the SmackDown Women's Championship at WrestleMania 34.

 In the penultimate match, Charlotte Flair defended the SmackDown Women's Championship against Ruby Riott.
 During the match, Liv Morgan and Sarah Logan of The Riott Squad ran down to help Riott.
 Becky Lynch and Naomi came out to even things up, but would all end up being ejected from ringside.
 In the end, Flair forced Riott to submit to the "Figure-Eight Leglock" to retain the title.
 After the match, Asuka from Raw made her SmackDown debut.
 As the women's Royal Rumble winner, she decided to challenge Flair for the SmackDown Women's Championship at WrestleMania 34.